reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

 ```
 Switch cron expression to a shorter time interval - like every minute.
 To verify the task is been executed.

-Checking the application directory.
-You will notice the logstatus.txt file has been deleted.
+Checking the application directory. we will notice the logstatus.txt file has been deleted.

 ## Conclusion
-This article demonstrates how to schedule tasks on the Node.js server using node-cron, and the concept of using node-cron jobs to automate and schedule repetitive or future tasks.
-You can use this idea in both current and upcoming projects.
+This article demonstrates how to schedule tasks on the Node.js server using node-cron, and the concept of using node-cron jobs to automate and schedule repetitive or future tasks. we can use this idea in both current and upcoming projects.

 There are other job scheduler tools accessible to node.js applications such as node-schedule, Agenda, Bree, Cron, and Bull.
 Be sure to assess each one to find the best fit for your specific project.